 Welcome to Nuts about Squares Crochet Along 2017.
 In this CAL we are making 35 amazing squares designed by 11 talented designers.
 After joining it all together we add a textured border as the final cherry on top.
 In this post I summarize all relevant information and link to other parts of the CAL.
-This page will be updated as new parts of the CAL are released.

 Quick jump to the part you need!